| |

 Instructions

-• Combine 1/2 cup sugar and 1/2 cup water in a small saucepan.
-Cook until sugar is dissolved, approximately 5 minutes.
-Remove from heat and add cranberries.
-Stir well and let sit for a few minutes.
+• Make simple syrup.
+Combine 1/2 cup sugar and 1/2 cup water in a small saucepan over medium-high heat.
+Cook until sugar is dissolved, stirring frequently.

-• Use a small colander or a slotted spoon to remove cranberries to the prepared sheet pan.
-Spread evenly on the wire rack to cool for about an hour.
+• Drain cranberries.
+Use a small colander or a slotted spoon to remove cranberries from the pan.
+We like to pour the simple syrup into a mason jar for cocktails.

-• Place the sugared cranberries in an airtight container or a freezer bag, and store in the freezer for up to three months.
+• Store sugared cranberries.
+Place the sugared cranberries in an airtight container or a freezer bag, and store in the freezer for up to three months.

 Nutrition